wandyezj/Random/writings/thoughts/api_design_draft.md

 > Knowledge that is accessible is discoverable and usable by others with minimal effort.

-What are some API accessibility principals to consider when developing an API?

 What is a reasonable process to follow to develop an API?

+What are some considerations when developing an API?

 > This paper will attempt to answer that question.